-At the end of the fiscal year, the School's governmental general fund reported ending fund balance of \$1,019,091.
-The fund balance unassigned and available for spending at the School's discretion is \$900,599.
+At the end of the fiscal year, the School's governmental general fund reported an ending fund balance of \$183,792 and an unassigned fund balance of \$102,254.
 These funds will be available for the School's future ongoing operations.